q66/cffi-lua/README.md

 ```
 pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-pkg-config
 pacman -S mingw-w64-x86_64-meson
-pacman -S mingw-w64-x86_64-libffi mingw-w64-x86_64-lua
+pacman -S mingw-w64-x86_64-lua
 ```

 Particularly for MSYS2, you should use dependencies from just one repo, as e.g. `meson` installed from the MSYS2 repo won't detect `mingw-w64` libraries and so on.

-After that, proceed as you would on Linux, except use `shared_libffi` appropriately.
-By default, libffi is shared in the MSYS2 environment.
+After that, proceed as you would on Linux:

 ```
-meson .. -Dlua_version=5.3 -Dshared_libffi=true
+meson .. -Dlua_version=5.3
 ```

 You might also want to provide `-static-libgcc -static-libstdc++` in `LDFLAGS`